snyderjk/homelab/docs/runbooks/tekton.md

-At this point there is not an officially supported.
-Best path right now is to install
+At this point there is not an officially supported way to install with flux.
+Best path right now is to install like below

 # Pipelins
 kubectl apply -f https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml